kramersi/general-qse/README.md

 Generalized Qualitative State Estimation (QSE)

 This Script is based on the QSE algorithme, which Kris Villez implemented in Matlab.
-This method based on the earlier developed Qualtiative Path estimation is further generalized by allowing all 39 different combinations of signs between signal, first and second derivative and implements possibility to choose from different kernels.
+It produces a qualitative probabilistic estimation of a singal, which tells with which probabilty it follows a certain shape (e.g. goes down, up, stay constant, etc).
+This method, based on the earlier developed Qualtiative Path estimation is further generalized by allowing all 39 different combinations of signs between signal, first and second derivative and implements the possibility to choose from different kernels.
 Furthermore it is capable of handling different polynom order bigger than 1.
-This version use is two times faster, because not calculated over a loop, but directly applying an array of moving windows.
+This version is three times faster than the matlab version, because it's not using a loop over each moving window, but applying matrix calculations of all moving windows at same time.
+A estimation of the best bandwidth is uncluded by using generalized cross validation.
-In this case nans are not handled but signal should be interpolated first.

 The standard method is well described in the following two papers: